 Sheroes is an opportunity to connect and support women in tennis with the goal of increasing the number of women represented across the different areas of our sport and paving the way for the next generation of young girls.

-Now in it’s third year, Australian tennis legend and media personality Casey Dellacqua has joined the team as the Tennis NSW Women and Girls Lead and is a driving force within the Sheroes community.
+Now in it’s fourth year, Australian tennis legend and media personality Casey Dellacqua is driving force within the Sheroes community.
 Our Sheroes community continues to grow each week, with women joining from all different backgrounds and areas of expertise but with one thing in common –they are determined to make a difference in their local community.

 Sheroes has been supported by The NSW Government through the Her Sport Her Way Grant program, The ATP Cup Legacy Fund, as well as through Tennis Australia’s, Females in Tennis Fund.